Understanding confusing car terms

 If they say: “Your sump is dripping”

-They mean: The oil pan at the bottom of the engine is leaking, leaving oil on the ground beneath your car.
-It’s most likely the drain plug needs tightening or replacing.
+They mean: The oil pan at the bottom of your engine is leaking onto the ground.

 If they say: “Your fan belt is screaming”